therealsaquib/E-Learning/README.md

 Here is a clear, team-friendly README.md file template that explains the project and guides collaborators on how to get started and contribute effectively:

+~~ MAKE SURE CREATE TO FOLDER " FRONTEND " AND " BACKEND " THEN UPDATE THE OR WITE THE CODE
 ```markdown
 # React Tailwind CSS Project